Online Safety

 The Internet is an essential element of 21st century life for education, business and social interaction, and we have a duty to provide our children with quality Internet access as part of their learning experience.

-Online safety during the Covid-19 crisis
+Online safety following the Covid-19 crisis

 The following sites contain vital information related to many of the online dangers that children of all ages may be confronted by and ways in which you can protect your child.